top of page

 2025

-• Arcodia, M., Elizabeth A. Barnes, Paul J. Durack, Patrick W. Keys, Juliette Rocha, 2025.
-"Sea Surface Salinity Provides Subseasonal Predictability for Forecasts of Opportunity of U.S. Summertime Precipitation".
-In press at Journal of Geophysical Research: Atmospheres
+• Arcodia, Marybeth C., Elizabeth A. Barnes, Paul J. Durack, Patrick W. Keys, and Juliette Rocha.
+"Sea surface salinity provides subseasonal predictability for forecasts of opportunity of US summertime precipitation."
+Journal of Geophysical Research: Atmospheres 130, no. 6 (2025): e2024JD042402

 2024